dltuananh123/Resort-Quote-Generator/README.md

 - **Browser Extension Compatible**: Special handling to prevent hydration errors with Grammarly and similar extensions
 - **Export Options**: Generate high-quality PNG and PDF versions of quotes
 - **Hand-crafted SVG Flags**: Custom SVG flag icons for language selection, optimized for performance and scalability
+- **Fully Localized Footer**: Resort information, address, and contact details translated in all supported languages

 ## 💻 Technologies Used